Call4Cloud | MMP-C | Autopilot | Device Preparation

 4. How to NOT Implement the Fix

-My first idea to fix it, of course, didn’t work.
+Of course, my first idea to fix it didn’t work.
 Let me explain what I tried to do.
-I wrote a PowerShell script and uploaded it to Intune so I can be sure it will be pushed to the device when enrolling the device with Autopilot.
+I wrote a PowerShell script and uploaded it to Intune so I could be sure it would be pushed to the device when enrolling it with Autopilot.

 This PowerShell script will create a scheduled task that is going to run as the “NT service\Trusted Installer”.
 This scheduled task will launch a PowerShell session and will execute the encoded command.